isaacnmm/pestpolicy-hugo2XX/content/posts/are-butterfly-bushes-bad-for-butterflies/index.md

 *Buddleja davidii* primarily reproduces through **seeds**.

-* **Seed Production: ** Each flower spike can produce thousands of tiny, wind
-- dispersed seeds.
-These seeds have a high germination rate. * **Self
-- Seeding: ** The plant readily self
-- seeds, leading to new plants popping up in unexpected places, including cracks in pavement, disturbed soil, and natural areas.
+* **Seed Production: ** Each flower spike can produce thousands of tiny, wind-dispersed seeds.
+These seeds have a high germination rate. * **Self-Seeding: ** The plant readily self-seeds, leading to new plants popping up in unexpected places, including cracks in pavement, disturbed soil, and natural areas.

 * **Vegetative Reproduction: ** While less common than seed dispersal, butterfly bushes can also root from stem fragments, especially in moist conditions.